maplibre/maplibre/AI_POLICY.md

 ## Disclosure

-Community members are expected to be transparent and **label pull requests, issues, and other contributions** that contain substantial amounts of LLM-generated content.
+Community members are expected to be transparent and disclose AI usage in contributions submitted for review that contain substantial amounts of LLM-generated content.

 "Substantial" means different things depending on the type of contribution: